ryosukeesaka/animal_ga/README.md

 # README
 /Users/esakaryosuke/Desktop/スクリーンショット 2020-03-26 5.06.06.png

 #"animal gram"
+In this site,you can post photos of animals so they can be seen by people around the world

 ##Descriptionin
-animal gram, post and browse animal pictutres also can recruit animal foster parents
+In this site, you can recruit animals for foster parents and chat with other users

 ***DEMO:***
 * Ruby version